Quantitative Universal Approximation for Noisy Quantum Neural Networks: Numerical experiments

 \section{Numerical experiments}

-This section provides details regarding the implementation and the specificities of the quantum circuit.
-We consider the Black-Scholes model as in Section~\ref{sec:BS}.
+We provide details regarding the implementation and the specificities of the quantum circuit for the Black-Scholes model from Section~\ref{sec:BS}.
 These numerical experiments are designed to validate the non-asymptotic theoretical bounds within the finite-qubit regime and to assess the practical viability of the network under realistic hardware constraints.
-The findings confirm that the empirical approximation errors consistently respect the derived theoretical limits, demonstrating that the architecture models expectation functions even under noise on physical quantum processors.
+They confirm that the empirical approximation errors consistently respect the derived theoretical limits, demonstrating that the architecture models expectation functions even under noise on physical quantum processors.